Wessel373/Wessel373-CMPG-323-API-Development-27644227/README.md

 *  **click** "Authorize" and close the popup, now all the methods are Authorzed

 ### Step 7: Using The Different Methods
+To use the below mentiond methods open the selected method **click** on the *"try it out"* button, fill in the required fields in the json body and **click** ont the *"Execute"* button.

+ **Make sure that database values are created with the PUTmethods before running GET, PATCH OR DELETE methods**

 #### Categories Methods